apache/iotdb/docs/UserGuide/Query-Data/Aggregate-Query.md

 From the results we can see that the differences between aggregation by tags query and aggregation by time or level query are:
 1. Aggregation query by tags will no longer remove wildcard to raw timeseries, but do the aggregation through the data of multiple timeseries, which have the same tag value.
 2. Except for the aggregate result column, the result set contains the key-value column of the grouped tag.
 The column name is the tag key, and the values in the column are tag values which present in the searched timeseries.
-If some searched timeseries doesn't have the grouped tag, a `NULL` value in the key-value column of the grouped tag will be presented, which means the aggregation of all the timeseries lacking the tagged key.
+If some searched timeseries doesn't have the grouped tag, a null value in the key-value column of the grouped tag will be presented, which means the aggregation of all the timeseries lacking the tagged key.

 ### Aggregation query by multiple tags